mx-iao/specs/pipelines-R-apis.md

 `reactivate_pipeline_endpoint <- function(name)` | `reactivate`

 Notes:
-* only implement `PipelineEndpoint` class if there is bandwidth before public preview, otherwise wait for post public preview
+* implement `PipelineEndpoint` class post public preview
 * Q: for `publish` method, name: `publish_pipeline_endpoint`, `publish_pipeline_to_endpoint`, or `create_pipeline_endpoint`?
 * Q: expose `get_default_version` or just have user do `endpoint$default_version`
 * `list_versions` returns a list of `PipelineVersion` while `endpoint.pipeline_version_list` returns a list of `PipelineIdVersion`. it's kind of confusing to have two options for getting slight variations of the same thing. propose to just have users do `endpoint$pipeline_version_list` since `PipelineIdVersion` encapsulates more info than `PipelineVersion`